horvathaa/horvathaa.github.io/_posts/2019-9-5-api_usability.md

 title: API Usability
 ---

 My current project is designing tooling solutions for helping developers keep track of and better utilize online resources while learning unfamiliar APIs.
 This is part of a larger project on understanding developers needs when learning new APIs.
-My previous projects in this area included understanding developers mental models of API concepts and how developers discover functionality in new APIs.
+My previous projects in this area included understanding developers' mental models of API concepts and how developers discover functionality in new APIs.

 [VL/HCC 2019 - The Long Tail: Understanding the Discoverability of API Functionality](../public/publications/horvath_vlhcc19.pdf)